jasonmayes/VectorSearch.js/README.md

 This is a LiteRT.js Web AI compatible EmbeddingGemma model using the tflite model format.

-### all-MiniLM-L6-v2 embedding model
+### all-MiniLM-L6-v2 or Snowflake/snowflake-arctic-embed-s embedding models

-If you wish to use the all-MiniLM-L6-v2 embedding model instead for speed you can change the config object to be:
+If you wish to use the all-MiniLM-L6-v2 or Snowflake/snowflake-arctic-embed-s embedding models instead for speed you can change the config object to be one of the following:

 ```javascript
 // Embedding Model Configuration.